 The global ocean is experiencing unprecedented threats from a changing climate and centuries of poor management.
 The health and function of our oceans is compromised by widespread declines of critical species.
-The Nature Conservancy and UCSB are teaming up to address this challenge through a solutions-focused effort to restore our ocean through assisted species recovery including restoration and other forms of conservation aquaculture.
+The Nature Conservancy and UCSB are teaming up to address this challenge through a solutions-focused effort to restore our ocean through assisted species recovery.
 The postdoctoral researcher will work with Dr. Jono Wilson of The Nature Conservancy and Dr. Halley Froehlich of the University of California Santa Barbara on a large-scale project aimed at advancing the science of ocean species recovery.
 Specifically, the postdoctoral researcher will explore the following topics:

 - A call to action for ocean species recovery through a comparison of terrestrial vs ocean species restoration and recovery.
 The researcher will highlight the need for ocean species recovery and identify the similarities and differences, investment of public and private dollars, the socio-economic costs, different strategies, knowledge gaps, scientific frontiers, and the success and failure of terrestrial species recovery vs ocean species recovery.
 Research will be focused on identifying unique challenges of ocean spp. recovery relative to terrestrial (permitting, connectivity, etc.), key trade-offs, as well as providing guidance and recommendations to the scientific community regarding the future of ocean species recovery.
 The specifics of a co-authored manuscript will be mutually agreed upon by Drs.
 Wilson, Froehlich and the researcher.